Pyristix/Screen-Translator/README.md

-<b> Note: Installation isn't supported anymore.
-This repository is purely an archive. <b/>

 # Screen Translator
 An Electron.js-based Windows application for automatically translating on-screen text.

+Note: Installation isn't supported anymore.
+This repository is purely an archive.

 ### Technologies used
 - Node.js & Electron.js